-Therefore, inside each REV j we defined the isotropic permeability tensor as that is, a simple linear dependency of the permeability in the i-th REV on the volume fraction of smaller vessels in the j-th REV with proportionality constant $\alpha$ .
-We also tested a nonlinear Kozeny-Karman law, but obtained slightly better results with the linear fit.
+Therefore, inside each REV j we defined the isotropic permeability tensor as that is, a simple linear dependency of the permeability in the j-th REV on the volume fraction of smaller vessels in the j-th REV with proportionality constant $\alpha$ .
+We also tested a nonlinear Kozeny-Carman law, but obtained slightly better results with the linear fit.
 Thus, we will exclusively study this linear dependency hereafter.
-Next, the optimization of the nonlinear leastsquares problem (30) is performed for the proportionality constant $\alpha$ .
+Next, the optimization of the nonlinear least-squares problem (30) is performed for the proportionality constant $\alpha$ .
 Results are shown in Table 7 for the case 10%, which can be compared with the cases with constant permeability over the entire domain from Table 5.
-We obtained a slightly better agreement in terms of flow in the smaller vessels $R^2{\text{flow},\Lambda_S}$ and, thus, also for the total coefficient of determination $R{\text{tot}}^2$ for the SW1222 and GL261 case.
+We obtained a slightly better agreement in terms of flow in the smaller vessels $R{flow,As}^2$ and, thus, also for the total coefficient of determination $R{tot}^2$ for the SW1222 and GL261 case.
 Compared to that, the correspondence of flow in the smaller vessels was markedly better than the constant permeability case for the LS174T topology.
 This is coherent with Figure 10 where the latter network showed the most evident correlation of blood flow on volume fraction.
 Thus, one could expect that no significant improvement was possible for the GL261 case where volume fraction and flow seem to be decoupled.
 However, also for the SW1222 topology, which showed at least a moderate dependency of blood flow on volume fraction, the agreement could not be increased significantly.
 Therefore, at least for one of our cases it was beneficial to include blood vessel volume fraction information into the hybrid model while it was not detrimental for the other two.

-$$\frac{k^{v}}{\mu^{v}}\left(j\right)\cdot\boldsymbol{I} = \alpha\cdot\varepsilon{A{\mathrm{S}}}^{v}\left(j\right)\cdot\boldsymbol{I},\tag{41}$$
+$$\frac{k^{\nu}}{\mu^{\nu}}(j) \cdot \mathbf{I} = \alpha \cdot \varepsilon^{\nu}{\Lambda{\rm S}}(j) \cdot \mathbf{I},\tag{39}$$

-It also is conceivable that at least preferential directions of smaller vessels can be detected non-invasively even though their complete structure cannot be resolved.
-A further enhancement of the model could be achieved when taking this information about the anisotropy of smaller vessels into account.
-However, we want to emphasize that our whole study is based on numerical results.
-Experimental findings indicate no dependency between blood vessel diameter and flow in tumors (Dewhirst and Secomb 2017; Dewhirst et al. 1989; Leunig et al. 1992) and a high vascular density does not automatically imply efficient perfusion, nutrient supply and drug delivery for solid tumors (Jain 2005).
+It also is conceivable that at least preferential directions of smaller vessels or their tortuosity can be detected noninvasively even though their complete structure cannot be resolved.
+A further enhancement of the model could be achieved when taking this information about the anisotropy of smaller vessels or their tortuosity into account during the homogenization procedure.18-20 However, we want to emphasize that our whole study is based on numerical results.
+Experimental findings indicate no dependency between blood vessel diameter and flow in tumors and a high vascular density does not automatically imply efficient perfusion, nutrient supply and drug delivery for solid tumors.
 These properties could make it impossible to deduce permeabilities of blood vessels inside tumors from macroscopic quantities such as blood vessel volume fractions or preferential directions.
-By contrast, non-invasive measurements of perfusion (D'Esposito et al. 2018; Thomas et al. 2000) could prove helpful to enhance the hybrid model.
+By contrast, noninvasive measurements of perfusion could prove helpful to enhance the hybrid model.